tadyPi/To-do-app/README.md

-# To-do-app
+# Todo-app
-Basic to-do app
+Basic todo app.
-to-do-app using HTML CSS JavaScript in VS code
+A todo-app using HTML CSS JavaScript in VS code.